imvicencio/MCW-Microservices-architecture/Whiteboard design session/WDS trainer guide - Microservices architecture.md

 1. Event tickets can be ordered from multiple channels: the web site, new mobile applications, and third-party site and applications via available APIs.

-2. Customers must be registered or logged in to place orders, so that they can login and find their orders, and for reporting and analytics purposes.
+2. Customers must be registered or logged in to place orders.

 3. Internal staff will manage orders and view reports from the Admin site.